Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 Pull straight back on 1 while engaging your latissimus dorsi, not your forearm or bicep muscles.
 Prep slightly to the left between 1 and 2, and rotate your hand counter-clockwise in a circular motion on 3.

+I have verified that the [Left] prep happens on 1.5 with Ray Trusty and with Damon D'Amico.

 Use it in a: